peterstansfeld/palavo/README.md

 if a debug probe is attached (powered or not - I'm not sure) the problem is even worse.

 Yes, that stops the problem, although the VGA output is missing a vertical line of pixels - due to the propogation delay of the buffer.
 To fix that all the RGB lines could be buffered too.
-Yes, that worked.
+Yes, that worked - in that it stopped the VGA to DVI Pico2 going haywire, although it has affected the VGA signal.
+Hmm.

             3.3V    DIR  1 |                 | 20  VCC    3.3V